cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 - Securing the Source Code: securing code produced by software producers (the internal or first party code)
 - Securing the Materials: hardening the "raw materials" of second and third party code incorporated in builds,
 - Securing the Build Pipelines: securing the build and infrastructure
-- Securing the Artefacts: attesting the security and trustworthiness of artefacts produced by these build pipelines
+- Securing the Artifacts: attesting the security and trustworthiness of artifacts produced by these build pipelines
 - Securing Deployments: verifying the attestations during the deployment stage

 Each of these stages are designed to complement one another for a comprehensive and holistic approach.
 Implementing all or portions of these should be evaluated against an organization's assurance requirements and environment risk appetite[^17].